syrenly/microfrontend/README.md

 ## Structure

-**Application Shell**: loads dynamically two microfrontend application using both routes and single standalone components; it provides a proxy to access the assets of the microfrontends.
+**Application Shell**: loads dynamically two microfrontend applications using both routes and single standalone components; it provides a proxy to access the assets of the microfrontends.

-**mfe1** and **mfe2**: applications that expose routes (with included dynamic rendering of a lazy component) and a standalone component to be loaded by the shell;
+**mfe1** and **mfe2**: applications that expose routes and a standalone component to be loaded by the shell;

-**mfe-common**: library that allow to share components and classes;
+**mfe-common**: library that allow to share components and classes between all the applications;

 ## Start